-9 The trustee may appoint a person as an additional member of the fund if he or she has completed and signed an Application to become a Member in a form that is equivalent to the form for initial members set out in Schedule 2, or on another form approved by the trustee.
+- 10 The trustee may appoint a person as an additional member of the fund if he or she: - has been nominated for membership by the employer-sponsor; and - has completed and signed an Application to become a Member in a form that is equivalent to the form set out in Schedule 2, or on another form approved by the trustee.

-The additional member must consent to becoming a trustee of the fund upon appointment unless the additional member is unable to become a trustee under superannuation law.
+The additional member must consent to doing all things necessary to become a director of the trustee of the fund upon appointment unless the additional member is unable to become a director of a trustee under superannuation law.